dalofa/telomore/README.md

 ## Dependencies (CLI-tools)

-- Minimap, version 2.25 or higher
 - Bowtie2
-- Samtools
+- Emboss tools (cons specifically)
 - Lamassemble
 - LAST-DB
-- Lamassemble
 - Mafft
-- Emboss tools (cons specifically)
+- Minimap2, version 2.25 or higher
+- Samtools

 These can be installed using the conda recipe in this repo: